 - Suicide Prevention – Sophomores

-- Suicide awareness and prevention is presented to the Sophomores every fall.
+- In conjunction with the Health Department, suicide awareness and prevention is presented to the Sophomores every fall.

 - Responsible Driving – Juniors

 - Prior to their Junior Dinner Dance, the students are reminded of steps that will prevent drunken driving.
 The Program, “Choices and Consequences” is provided by the Nassau County District Attorney’s office.